 Such ministries with direct ties to governments take place everywhere, but especially in urban and suburban areas, the FACT research shows.
 More than 40 percent of all congregations in center-city areas provide child-care or health related programs that have connections to federal or local governments.
 (FACToid forthcoming)

-The FACT research was funded in part by the Lilly Endowment of Indianapolis, was conducted by 41 religious groups and denominations, and was coordinated by Hartford Institute for Religion Research, Hartford Seminary.
+The FACT research was funded in part by the Lilly Endowment of Indianapolis, was conducted by 41 religious groups and denominations, and was coordinated by Hartford Institute for Religion Research, Hartford International University.
 It is the most extensive research ever undertaken on congregational activities and motivations.